Are Marijuana Smokers Considered High Risk to Life Insurers?

 What’s the Bottom Line for Marijuana Smokers?

 It’s probably best to think of life insurance underwriting as a trend rather than a strict science.
-As the public changes it’s bottom line for marijuana smokersattitudes towards certain behaviors, so shall insurers.
+As the public changes it’s attitudes towards certain behaviors, so shall insurers.
 What used to be forbidden and considered nefarious conduct can change over time as the secular population becomes less interested in that conduct.

 It’s also important to consider treatments and cures.
 What may have been an automatic decline by insurers twenty years ago, is now acceptable because of continued research, innovations in discovery and treatment of illnesses, and a more open-minded public when it comes to behavior.
 Today, smoking marijuana will certainly not get you stigmatized like it has it the past, but it will still be a cause for concern just like using tobacco products and alcohol.